AsoTC/Cybersecurity-BootCamp/Week Twenty-Four/Offensive.md

   - Vulnerabilities
   - CVE-2015-5600 - SSH brute force attacks
   - CVE-2020-14145 - SSH Man in the middle attacks
-  -

-_TODO: Include vulnerability scan results to prove the identified vulnerabilities._

 ### Exploitation
 The Red Team was able to penetrate `Target 1` and retrieve the following confidential data: